CesarWKR/CesarWKR/README.md

   </div>

   <div style="text-align: justify; margin-top: 20px;">
-  Telecommunications engineer with a deep passion for technology and innovation, dedicated to continuous
-  learning and staying at the forefront of advancements in artificial intelligence, programming, and emerging technologies.
+  Telecommunications engineer with a deep passion for technology and innovation, dedicated to continuous <br> learning and staying at the forefront of advancements in artificial intelligence, programming, and emerging technologies.
-  Experienced in analyzing and optimizing communication systems, with a strong foundation in software development and problem-solving.
+  Experienced <br> in analyzing and optimizing communication systems, with a strong foundation in software development and problem-solving.
   </div>

   ### Skills